Gazoo101/lyric-manager/README.md

 to obtain the songs lyrics.
 Using the song.mp3 file and song.txt lyric file, Lyric Manager will use these files in conjunction with a lyric aligner.
 For now, Lyric Manager only utilises NUSAutoLyrixAlign and is optimized for its output.
 However, the framework is supportive of other alignment tools as needed.

+# Requirements

+- Python 3.7 (due to its reliance on dataclass)

 # Input / Output

 Lyric Manager uses the following input/output files, for a given `song.mp3`: